Can't get them to talk? Or can't make them stop!

 Do you ever feel like it’s hard to get what you want from your students?

-Whether it’s conversation, behavior, or even attention, there’s a lot to think about!
 This month we’ll touch on some ways to draw conversation out of your more reticent students, and make the conversation you have with chattier students more focused on your speech and language goals.

 For quieter students, or those with goals around increasing verbal output:

-• ask open-ended questions before you start the activity - give students a chance to understand the context
+• Ask open-ended questions before you start the activity - give students a chance to understand the context

 • Before you read Bear Snores On, students have to know about hibernation and bears.
 You might ask, “Did you know that bears sleep all winter?...
 No?
 That’s called hibernation....
 Can you say that?‘Hibernation’.”
 Result - very little language from your students, maybe ‘yes’ or ‘no’ and repeating a word after you.
 Instead, you might start with, “What do you think bears do all winter?”
 If they don’t know anything about hibernation, you’ll have to do some teaching, but this is important teaching to do if they’re going to understand the book!
 Then you can ask questions like, “What goes on around them while they’re sleeping?”
 Read more about encouraging speech and language through shared reading on this recent AHSAsphere blog by Stephanie Sigal!